Abhinivesh08/Infrashield-AI-web/README.md

 ## What this is

-A single-file, front-end-only React prototype (`InfraShield_AI.html`) — no backend, no build step.
+A single-file, front-end-only React prototype (`InfraShield_AI.html`) — backend, no build step.
 Open it directly in a browser.
 All data is in-memory sample data; nothing is persisted or sent anywhere.

 ## Outcome coverage (vs. the SIH26103 brief)